markmac99/weather/batterymonitor/README.md

 To measure up to 20V:

 * Solder the +3.3V, +5V, Gnd and A0 pins on the Mini to the corresponding pins on the shield.
+* solder D0 to RST on the mini.
+This allows the device to wake from deep sleep (powersaving mode).

 * Then either:
+  * Solder a 2M resistor between +ve input pad and A0 on the Mini.
   * Solder input leads to the two solder input pads.
-  * Solder a 2M resistor between +ve input pad and A0 on the Mini.

 * Or
   * Solder a 2M resistor between the +ve back of the jack socket and A0 on the Mini.
   * And then use the input jack to feed the measured voltage to the device.

-Additionally, if you want the Mini to be able to go into deep sleep mode, connect RST to D0.

 ## Building the Code
 Using the Arduino IDE: